bergesinstitute/grafmethodenglish/book-3-unit-9.md

 # Review (repaso)

-Review units 1-8 until you are at the point where you can explain all the concepts to another person.
+Go over units 1-8 and review everything until you know it to the point where you could explain it to someone else.

-🔹 Repasa las unidades 1-8 hasta que estés en el punto en el que puedas explicar todos los conceptos a otra persona.
+🔹 Repasa las unidades 1-8 hasta que llegues al punto en el que puedas explicar todo a otra persona.

 # Homework